sdeigm/uni-meter/doc/input/Fronius.md

-# Using a Fronius smart meter as input source
+# Using a Fronius smart meter as the input source

 A Fronius smart meter can be accessed using the generic-http input source.
 To access the Fronius smart meter, use the following configuration in the `/etc/uni-meter.conf` file: